thoughtspot/thoughtspot.github.io/_release/deprecation.md

 <dd>We consolidated client-side column summaries and headlines from the backend into new headline summaries that come from the backend.
 These headline summaries are integrated with the table columns.
 You can pin them to Pinboards.</dd></dlentry>
 <dlentry><dt>R integration</dt>
 <dd>Customers currently use R to generate custom charts.
 The current integration with R works only in on-prem deployments that use our internal database, Falcon.
 Embrace and cloud deployments do not support R integration.</dd></dlentry>
+<dlentry><dt>Ask an Expert</dt> <!-- confirming with arpit -->
+<dd>This feature allowed users to ask a designated expert on a particular data source for help when they run into an issue with an Answer or search they created on that data source.
+Now, users can learn about specific data sources in a different way, by completing <a href="{{ site.baseurl }}/end-user/onboarding/search-assist.html">Search Assist</a> sample queries on their own data sources.</dd></dlentry>
 </dl>

 {: id="de-support-7-1-1"}